 Communication Tips for Families of Children with Disabilities

-This resource provides communication tips on working and communicating positively with school staff for meaningful inclusion of your child/student.
+This resource, also provided in Spanish & Haitian Creole, provides communication tips on working and communicating positively with school staff for meaningful inclusion of your child/student.
 This resource is divided into four communication topics that include samples of what it may look like and sound like during positive discussions.
 The topics include:

 - Know your child